TRIQS/dft_tools/doc/guide/analysis.rst

 The output is written in the same way as described above for the :ref:`Wannier density of states <dos_wannier>`, but with filenames
 `DOS_parproj_*` instead.

-Momentum resolved spectral function (with real frequency self energy)
+Momentum resolved spectral function (with real-frequency self energy)
 ---------------------------------------------------------------------

 Another quantity of interest is the momentum-resolved spectral function, which can directly be compared to ARPES